webis-de/small-text/CONTRIBUTING.md

 - Create a release on testpypi
   - If successful: Create a release on pypi
 - Create a release on github

-## Contributors

-Thanks goes to...

-- Erik Körner ([@Querela](https://github.com/querela)), for the help with packaging and CI.

-And to the many testers who gave their feedback.